-Per a circular (Caishui [2014] 79), the Fund is expected to be temporarily exempt from the capital gains PRC WHT on trading in A Shares as of November 17, 2014.
+Per a circular (Caishui [2014] 79), the Fund is expected to be temporarily exempt from the capital gains PRC WHT on trading in Ashares.
 There is no indication as to how long the temporary exemption will remain in effect.
 Accordingly, the Fund may be subject to such taxes in the future.
-If Krane expects such WHT on trading in A Shares to be imposed, Krane reserves the right to establish a reserve for such tax.
+If Krane expects such WHT on trading in A-shares to be re-imposed, Krane reserves the right to establish a reserve for such tax.
 If the Fund establishes such a reserve but is not ultimately subject to the tax, shareholders who redeemed or sold their shares while the reserve was in place will effectively bear the tax and may not benefit from the later release, if any, of the reserve.
 Conversely, if the Fund does not establish such a reserve but ultimately is subject to the tax, shareholders who redeemed or sold their shares prior to the tax being withheld, reserved or paid will have effectively avoided the tax, even if they benefited from the trading that precipitated the Fund's payment of it.
-To the extent Bosera, through the use of a QFII or RQFII license, pays any taxes in connection with the Fund's transactions in A Shares, the Fund will repay Bosera for such tax expenses.

 The PRC WHT on dividends and interest, if any, is normally withheld by the Fund's custodian bank.
-To the extent such WHT was not withheld by the Fund's custodian bank, however, Krane has made or would generally need to make relevant provision for the tax on dividends from A Shares and any relevant interest.
+To the extent such WHT was not withheld by the Fund's custodian bank, however, Krane would generally need to make relevant provision for the tax on dividends from A-shares and any relevant interest.